Companies Act, 2017, promulgated on May 30, 2017, replaces The Companies Ordinance, 1984.

-The Companies Ordinance, 1984 provides for two types of limited liability entities:
+The Act provides for the following types of limited liability entities:

-Both are required to be registered under the the said Ordinance.
-Under Section 15, any seven or more persons associated for any lawful purpose may by subscribing their names to a Memorandum of Association and complying with the requirements of the Ordinance in respect of registration, form a public company and any two or more persons so associated, may form a private one.
+Both are required to be registered under the the said Act.
+Under Section 15, any seven or more persons associated for any lawful purpose may by subscribing their names to a Memorandum of Association and complying with the requirements of the Act in respect of registration, form a public company and any two or more persons so associated, may form a private one.

 Single person private limited companies are also allowed now.